 As we saw with text-in competitions, similar social posts or engagements can perform exceptionally well when collecting customer numbers.
 Twitter, LinkedIn, Facebook, Instagram, YouTube and even newcomers like Tiktok can be a really great way to connect with interested people or businesses.

-From competitions, keyword campaigns, to live broadcasts, polls, stories, ads – these channels can be easily utilised to encourage followers to sign up to your contact list.
+From competitions, keyword campaigns, to live broadcasts, polls, stories, ads – these channels can be easily utilized to encourage followers to sign up to your contact list.
 It’s really up to you to come up with the right kind of content that will facilitate this exchange.
 And make sure to pick your channel wisely!

 4. Make the exchange